-Answers to frequently asked questions and things to know before you go.
-Tips and guidelines for a smooth festival experience—for everyone.
+Here are some answers to frequently asked questions and important things to know before you go.
+Tips and guidelines for a smooth and safe festival experience—for everyone.

 PEACE, LOVE, RESPECT, COMPASSION, DIVERSITY, INCLUSION, JOY, SUSTAINABILITY

 Whoop & Hollar Folk Festival is a positive space for all, and a community built on the eight pillars listed above.